DuncanCragg/OnexOS/README-game.md

 You can build entire worlds:

  - create a pretty tree on a little hill
- - replicate a link from your tree to your sister's leaf, repeated all over it
+ - replicate a link from your tree to a leaf you made, repeated all over it
  - then multiply that tree up to a forest on a mountain by dropping hill and tree links all over
  - if you change the leaf to red in autumn, all trees that use the leaf go red